-As a Delaware drug and alcohol treatment center, we know that it’s possible to overdose on cocaine.
-A cocaine overdose occurs when someone ingests too much of it, to the point where their brain and body begin to shut down.
+An OD on cocaine occurs when someone ingests too much of it to the point where their brain and body begin to shut down.
 Because cocaine is a stimulant, it works by increasing activity in the central nervous system, which can affect the heart, brain, and lungs.
 When someone ingests a toxic amount of cocaine, they may experience severe reactions.

-Cocaine potency also varies depending on where and who the individual obtained it from.
-In an attempt to make more profit with less product, drug dealers and manufacturers will cut cocaine with other drugs and additives like heroin, fentanyl, laundry detergent, boric acid, procaine, creatine, laxatives, and more.
-The potency of a gram of cocaine from one seller may be significantly different than that of another.
-Because there’s no way to tell what additives the product contains, the user’s risk of overdosing increases exponentially.
+Cocaine potency also varies depending on where and from who the individual obtained it.
+To make more profit with less product, drug dealers and manufacturers will cut cocaine with other drugs and additives like heroin, fentanyl, laundry detergent, boric acid, procaine, creatine, laxatives, and more.
+The potency of a gram of cocaine from one seller may be different from another.
+Because there is no way to tell what additives the product contains, the user’s risk of overdosing increases exponentially.